 Anticipation of new obstacles to overcome naturally suggested I quickly review some of OTTER's arsenal of weapons that might be useful in seeking a shorter proof for the given theorem.
 I began with a study of the approach McCune had used to find any proof, the approach that culminated in his finding an 816-step proof.
 He used three familiar weapons: weighting, the ratio strategy, and a Knuth-Bendix approach.
-Specifically, McCune used a max_weight (maximum weight) of 28 to limit the complexity (measured in symbol count) of retained clauses, a limit that I maintained for the first fourteen experiments, some of which are reported here.
-To direct the program's reasoning, he used his ratio strategy [McCune94,Wos96a], assigning a value of 4 to the pick_given_ratio.
-That assignment instructs OTTER to choose as the focus of attention four clauses by weight (complexity, whether determined by weight templates or by symbol count), one by breadth first (first come, first serve), then four, then one, and the like.
+Specifically, McCune used a max_weight of 28 to limit the complexity (measured in symbol count) of retained clauses, a limit that I maintained for the first fourteen experiments reported here.
+Regarding a direct use of strategy, he used his ratio strategy [McCune94,Wos96a], assigning a value of 4 to the pick_given_ratio.
+With that assignment, OTTER is instructed to choose (for the focus of attention to drive the program's reasoning) four clauses by weight (complexity, whether determined by weight templates or by symbol count), one by breadth first (first come, first serve), then four, then one, and the like.
 It seemed obvious to me that, for seeking shorter proofs, both max_weight and the ratio strategy would prove most useful-perhaps even required-no doubt relying on a variety of assignments for their respective values.
 McCune also used a Knuth-Bendix approach for drawing conclusions and for canonicalization.
 I adopted this weapon also, although not specifically for proof shortening.